sensu/sensu-docs/content/plugins/1.0/faq.md

 Rubocop

-Details are in .rubocop.yml within the root of each repo and in the [developer guidelines][2]
+Details are in .rubocop.yml within the root of each repo.

 ### What do you use for testing?

 RSpec

----
-title: "Reference"
-date: 2017-10-26T14:49:05-07:00
-description: ""
-weight: 1
-product: "Plugins"
-version: "2.3"
-menu: "plugins-2.3"
 ---

 - [What is a Sensu plugin?](#what-is-a-sensu-plugin)